ngua/rumps/TODOS/dsl.md

 SET result = data || (defaults..name)    ; Access first, then merge (different!)
 ```

-## Procedures
+## Functions

-Procedures are named, reusable blocks of code.
+Functions are named, reusable blocks of code.
 They can accept arguments, perform computations, and yield a result.

 ### Basic Syntax